punitda/japicmp-frontend/README.md

 [Website](https://japicmp-report.vercel.app/)

 Generate Source and Binary compatibility reports between two java/android library versions.
-Check report before update to newer version of the library.
-So, you can update it without worrying about the breaking the app.
+Check report before updating to a newer version of the library in your project.
+So, you can update it without worrying about breaking the app 😄

 To know more about what is source and binary compatiblity, you can read [this](https://zsmb.co/maintaining-compatibility-in-kotlin-libraries/) blogpost.